jimhantrix/shoeshiner-/README.md

 # shoeshiner-
-A great easy to use event booking app
+A great and easy to use, event booking app